Geisha Walking Lecture

 Q: Will I see a geisha?
 What's the best time of year?

-A: You will almost definitly see a geisha, as they work every day.
+A: There is no guarantee but we usually do because they work almost every day.
 Times you might not see one (or so many) include:

 (top)